Search Results for

 All endpoint paths need to start with the leading character / and are relative to baseUrl.

-Standard endpoints are defined under the Standard tag.
+In the contract, standard endpoints are defined under the Standard tag.
 The actual path should be replaced with the one you defined in the descriptor.
 The expected Request and Responses are defined and should be used as reference.

 Lifecycle Endpoint